-When I joined D4EO agency it gave me the opportunity to very excitedly switch over to QueryManger (known as QM from now on) instead of using an email inbox for queries.
+When I joined D4EO agency it gave me the opportunity to very excitedly switch over to QueryManger instead of using an email inbox.
+QueryManager will be known as Qm from now on and no that lack of space in the middle of the name is not a typo.
+The software is named QueryManager and if you don’t believe me check their website.
+Qm is how the logo shows up when I use the software.
 I’ve been with several agencies between interning, assisting, and agenting and I’ve seen many different query inbox systems.
-QM is by far my favorite.
-However I get a lot of confused messages from authors about QM, and so I’m going to discuss how I use QM as an agent and clear up some confusion, including the fact that no, you can’t add indents to your query since it uses block formatting.
-The amount of messages I received about that when I first switched over to QM surprised me.
+Qm is by far my favorite.
+However I get a lot of confused messages from authors about Qm, and so I’m going to discuss how I use Qm as an agent and clear up some confusion, including the fact that no, you can’t add indents to your query since it uses block formatting.
+The amount of messages I received about that when I first switched over to Qm surprised me.